fetchai/colearn/docs/intro_tutorial_mli.md

 ## Algorithms that work with colearn:
 These conditions need to be fulfilled for algorithms to work with collective learning:

-* The algorithm needs to have a "warm start", i.e. model fitting is incremental so that the previous model is used as the starting point for training.
+* Model fitting must be incremental so that the previous model is used as the starting point for training.
   This is easy to achieve for neural networks because neural network training is always iterative, but for other learning algorithms more care must be taken.
 Some examples of getting this wrong:
 ```python